Your Sitter’s feeding cues

 - Attention on you, with a smiling face, indicates he’s not done eating yet.

-- Turning his head from milk or food means “no more.”
+- Your Sitter's feeding cues include turning his head from milk or food meaning “no more.”

 - Babies are good at knowing how much they can eat.
-Don’t force the last spoonful.
+Take note of his fullness cues and don’t force the last spoonful.

 Knowing when to feed